Mobile app KPI lift report

 It is important to configure "all events" and not only "attributed" events.
-This ensures that the attribution process has as much data as possible when taking into account app engagements and conversions.
+This ensures that the KPI process has as much data as possible when taking into account app engagements and conversions.

 3. Insert the Claritas (Barometric) Property ID that will be sent back to you into your app’s SDK dashboard (Kochava, AppsFlyer, or Tune)

-4. Tell us the number of days after the DOOH campaign ends that will be counted in the attribution analysis (aka. attribution window).
+4. Tell us the number of days after the DOOH campaign ends that will be counted in the KPI analysis (aka.
+KPI window).

 For example, if you are running a 28-day DOOH campaign, we recommend adding 2 weeks to the end of the campaign.
-The attribution window becomes 42 days.
+The KPI window becomes 42 days.